 Fulton Crossing Artisan Center is a place that is truly like no other.
 With 23 studios and two warehouses, Fulton Crossing holds not only fine art but much more.
 Some of its studio spaces serve as a place for growth and development, such as Becoming Independent, an art program that aids those with disabilities in expressing themselves through visual media.
 Other studios hold artists working away in fabric and glass blowing and making cabinetry in a wood workshop.
 One warehouse houses mid-century furniture — unique pieces that are handpicked by Janakos and Company.

 WHAT WE DO – FULTON CROSSING GALLERY

-In our main warehouse space is Fulton Crossing Gallery with 14 studio spaces featuring all local Sonoma County artists.
-Each of these spaces is separately inhabited by the artist, where they can have a place to create new work, display their latest pieces or meet with clients.
+Our main warehouse space is the fine art gallery with 14 studio spaces featuring all local Sonoma County artists.
+Each of these spaces is separately inhabited by an artist, where they can have a place to create new work, display their latest pieces or meet with clients.
 On every third Friday, these artists open their studio spaces to exchange their ideas and creations with the public.